How do you react when Michelle is a professional freelance writer who loves music, poetry, pets, and the arts. She is a techno-geek as well.

 90% of cases, especially localized mange, usually resolve themselves.

 Note: Please do not use old-time remedies like rubbing motor oil on a dog’s skin to ease the mange.
 This method will never touch the mites because they live beneath the skin.
 In fact, motor oil may increase skin damage.

-Which Breeds of Dogs Are More Prone to Skin Diseases?
+Which Breeds Are Most Prone to Skin Diseases?

 Generally, “blue” dogs, a term used to refer to dilute-colored or light-colored dogs, are the most prone to skin infections and hair loss.
 This is caused by a recessive genotype.
 These breeds include West Highland terriers, Yorkshire terriers, German shepherds, retrievers, and chow chows.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.